Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/advancedcrate.md

   Prize-Commands: []
   # Item the crate is in the GUI
   Item: "chest"
+  # The custom model data of the item, -1 is disabled.
+  Custom-Model-Data: -1
   # If the crate in the main /cc GUI is glowing or not.
   Glowing: false
   # Name of the item in the GUI.